Internship RMA Linguistics

 Students are responsible for finding their own supervising lecturer, but are strongly encouraged to consult with their programme coordinator on their choice.
 In all cases, besides the daily internship supervisor, the trainee must have a supervising lecturer, who is responsible for supervising your learning process, filing the results in Osiris and is affiliated with the programme.

 All internships, even those predominantly oriented towards application and valorization must have a clearly defined component of fundamental/basic research in it.
 All internship projects must have two final deliverables:

 - Research Paper – a paper presenting the research question(s), relevance, theoretical framework, methodology, result(s), outcome(s), and conclusion(s) of the research project;

-- Reflection Report - a short report following the internship (2 A4 pages), reflecting upon the suitability and desirability of the research environment the internship took place in, be it for theoretical, experimental, or applied work.
-Both are submitted to the local internship supervisor, who bases the final grade on their combined content (in conjunction with a second, possibly external supervisor when applicable).
-The Reflection Report is also submitted to the RMA tutor and archived accordingly.
+- Internship Report - a short report following the internship (2 A4 pages), reflecting upon the suitability and desirability of the research environment the internship took place in, be it for theoretical, experimental, or applied work.

 The reports will be assessed (pass/fail) by your supervising lecturer, who bases the final assessment on their combined content (in conjunction with a second, possibly external supervisor, when applicable).